 ECI means Estimated Chargeable Income.
 It is an estimate of a company’s chargeable income for a Year of Assessment (YA).
-Part of annual corporate compliance requirements in Singapore is the filing of Estimated Chargeable Income [ECI] with IRAS, the taxing authorities of Singapore, requires every company to submit an ECI for the Year of Assessment within three months after the financial year ends.
+Part of annual corporate compliance requirements in Singapore is the filing of Estimated Chargeable Income [ECI] with the Inland Revenue Authority of Singapore (IRAS), the taxing authorities of Singapore.
+IRAS requires every company to submit an ECI for the Year of Assessment within three months after the financial year ends.
 A company with a zero income will file a ‘NIL’ ECI.

 Understanding the Estimated Chargeable Income (ECI)

-IRAS defines Estimated Chargeable Income as the appraisement of a company’s chargeable income for Year of Assessment [YA], which is unique of every company.
+According to our tax consultation experts, IRAS defines Estimated Chargeable Income as the appraisement of a company’s chargeable income for Year of Assessment [YA], which is unique to every company.
 Included in the ECI statement is the company’s revenues, excluding items such as gain on disposal of fixed assets.
 Thus, should a company be an investment holding company, its principal source of income is the investment income.

 Where the audited accounts are not available, you can refer to the company’s management accounts for the purpose of declaring the revenue amount.
 Should the revenue amount based on audited accounts be different from that declared in the ECI Form, and there is no change in your ECI, you are not required to revise the revenue figure.

 A company has to furnish Estimated Chargeable Income (ECI) within three months after the end of its financial year end, even if the company estimates its chargeable income as zero, it still has to file a “Nil” ECI return.

 |Financial year-end||Due date for filing ECI||Period covered in the accounts||Year of Assessment (YA)||Due date for filing ECI for that particular YA|